lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/17 The reach of.md

 "It is better to be a self-sacrificial fool than a self-serving cynic," Celestia growled, and the Queen finally shut her running mouth.
 It bought for Celestia a few seconds to think, as well as allowing her to stove away another retort from her mind.
 It was just too miserable to say out loud...
 Still, her strained voice fell a few octaves: "When you die, they won't remember [i]you[/i] just as well.
 I can see it clearly now...
 They [i]must[/i] heal from your presence and move on, and you and your kind [i]must[/i] fall into obscurity.
 That would satisfy me greatly."

 "Yes, they [b]will[/b] heal," Chrysalis spoke slowly and maliciously.
 "But it doesn't matter whether you want it or not, as to forget is in their nature, and to remember is in [i]ours[/i].
 It is a burden for creatures like [b]us[/b]..."
 She gave her a brief, but exceptionally sly look.
 "Well, maybe it's more [i]your[/i] burden than mine...
 You know...
 Your ponies are [b]so[/b] full of love...
 What will happen when someone leaves them unchecked?
 Maybe they will proceed to breed like the vermin they are?"
 Chrysalis giggled, satisfied by her rationale.
 "Now [b]that's[/b] something to consider, isn't it?
-What if my ravaging of your kind has a purpose after all—to keep it from spreading all over the world, like some infectious disease?"
+What if my ravaging of your kind has a purpose after all—to keep it from spreading all over the world like an infectious disease?"

 Celestia huffed, indulging this line of thought, and then smirked stalwartly: "What an [i]excuse[/i] to be absolutely abysmal.
 No, you are too petty.
 You're saying that only because I had compared you to a cancer earlier."